Shiehand/react-twitter-clone/README.md

-Twitter clone made using react and express
+Twitter clone made using react, express and psql for learning purposes Still in development (especially frontend)